-Finally, the controller is required to ensure the respect of special security requirements when processing sensitive or health-related data.
+Finally, the controller is required to comply with security requirements that are specific to sensitive data.

-8. How do the laws in your jurisdiction address children's personal data or PII?
+9. How do the laws in your jurisdiction address children's personal data?

 Moroccan law does not impose any special requirements for the processing of children's personal data.